 For the first time in the conversation, all three children raise their heads together and look the pastor in the eyes, thanking him.
 “We’ll be here,” they all respond in unison.

 “Keep praying, children.
 I will do the same till I see you next Sunday.”

-“Now we have somethin’ to thank God fer.
+“Now we got somethin’ to thank God fer.
 Thanks fer helpin’ us,” Mattie reacts with optimism.